Neumi/open_echo/README.md

 The TUSS4470 Arduino PCB can be used to test different frequencies and transducer types.
 The Python script lets you see the echoes in a waterfall chart.

 ### Currently in development.
-Almost ready for external use!
+TUSS4470 development shield ready for external use!

 # Current state
 - partially reverse-engineered "LUCKY Fish Finder"